layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-kubernetes-for-engineers/ambassador-edge-stack-api-gateway-with-meshery/edge/conclusion/_index.md

 ---
-docType: "Chapter"
 id: "conclusion"
+title: "Conclusion"
 description: "Concluding this tutorial, you will gain a comprehensive understanding of how to configure, deploy, and manage the Ambassador Edge Stack with Meshery."
-lectures: 4
-title: "Conclusion"
 weight: 4
 ---